Kuzaki/ingamelogger/README.md

 - !logger start 10 [start logging 10 S_SPAWN_USER<3> packets] (displays message 'Start log S_SPAWN_USER3 count:10)

 ## Errors
 Important: If an invalid version for a def. packet is attempted to log, there will be an error displayed on the console. the logging will continue in this case for all packets received of that def. packet, with the wrong version number. you will have to restart the module by restarting the console to continue logging that packet.
-This is why you should double check the logging packet and version before starting the log
+This is why you should double check the logging packet and version before starting the log.

 If a wrong or nonexistant packet def is entered, console displays an error but no restart necessary.
 Just check spelling and capitalization.

 C_CHAT packets should be correctly inputed or else it may cause the packet blocking commands(return false) on all C_CHAT hooks to fail.
 The only right packet to log for this is C_CHAT<1>.
 Make sure message displayed is 'Logging C_CHAT 1' before starting.
 You should restart the console before proceeding if wrong C_CHAT version is logged, as ur subsequent messages will be sent to servers, not even the no-more-command-typos module can prevent that.

+## Log files
+Log files are created by default whenever !logger start command is used and successfully completes and is stored in same folder as index.js of this module.
+New Logs files are created when the date and hour changes for better recording.
+Logs have time of log attached to the entry.
+To change this, modify datehour (slice less end strings if you do not want to create logs files every hour)

+Date string format example: 'Mon Feb 31 2017 00:33:00 GMT+0800 (Malay Peninsula Standard Time)'

 ## TODO
 - Export logged Packets to .json file in the same folder, create a new .json hourly